-The Statement of Accounts are prepared in line with the most recent Code of Practice on Local Authority Accounting in the United Kingdom (known as the Code), published by CIPFA.
+The Statement of Accounts are prepared in line with the most recent Code of Practice on Local Authority Accounting in the United Kingdom (known as the Code), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).

-Significant underlying Assumption for 2023/24
+Significant underlying Assumption for 2024/25

-The Statement of Accounts are prepared with the underlying significant assumption of Going Concern, which means that the Authority considers its' financial position to be stable for the foreseeable future, as assessed at the most recent budget setting meeting in February 2024.
+The Statement of Accounts are prepared with the underlying significant assumption of Going Concern, which means that the Authority considers its' financial position to be stable for the foreseeable future, as assessed at the most recent budget setting meeting in February 2025.